 In 1919 Fleming returned to research at St Mary’s Hospital Medical School in London.
 His wartime experience had firmly established his view that antibacterial agents should be used only if they worked with the body’s natural defenses rather than against them; in particular, agents must not harm white blood cells.

 His first discovery of such an agent came in 1922, when he was 41 years old.

 Fleming had taken secretions from inside the nose of a patient suffering from a head cold.
 He cultured the secretions to grow any bacteria that happened to be present.
 In the secretions, he discovered a new bacterium he called Micrococcus lysodeikticus, now called M luteus.

 A few days later, Fleming was examining these bacteria.
 He himself was now suffering from a head cold, and a drop of mucus fell from his nose on to the bacteria.
-The bacteria in the area where the drop had fell were almost instantly destroyed.
+The bacteria in the area where the drop fell were almost instantly destroyed.
 Always on the lookout for natural bacteria killers, this observation excited Fleming enormously.

-He tested the effect of other fluids from the body, such as blood serum, saliva, and tears, on these bacteria and found that bacteria would not grow where a drop of one of these fluids had been placed.
+He tested the effect of other fluids from the body, such as blood serum, saliva, and tears, on these bacteria and found that bacteria would not grow where a drop of one of these fluids was placed.

 Fleming discovered the common factor in the fluids was an enzyme.
 He named his newly discovered enzyme lysozyme.
 The effect of lysozyme was to destroy certain types of microbe, rendering them harmless to people.
 The presence of lysozyme in our bodies prevents some potentially pathogenic microbes from causing us harm.
 It gives us natural immunity to a number of diseases.
 However, lysozyme’s usefulness as a medicine is rather limited, because it has little or no effect on many other microbes that infect humans.

-Fleming had discovered a natural antibiotic which did not kill white blood cells.
+Fleming had discovered a natural antibiotic that did not kill white blood cells.
 If only he could find a more powerful antibiotic, then medicine could be transformed.